-Welcome to the Certificate Export Wizard This witard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate store to your disk.
-A certificate vide which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
-A certificate store is the system area where certificates are kept.
+Welcome to the Certificate Export Wizard Wisard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate stree to your disk.
+A certificate revocation lists from a certificate stree to your disk.
+A certificate disk or to establish secure network connections.
+A certificate store is the system area where certificates are key.
 To continue, click Next.
-Cancel